jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 <figcaption>The output of this program depends only on its input.
 </figcaption>

 since they produce the same output provided the same input.
 Some real programs also are designed to produce output based on input.
 Ideally, compilers output the same binaries provided the same input files, for example.
 More frequently, however, programs require state, and the current state of the program, _together_ with any user input, will determine the next state or output of the program.
-The current balance, for example, is crucial to calculating any subsequent balance post withdrawal.
+Such is the case with our example ATM example.
+The current balance is crucial to calculating any subsequent balance post withdrawal.
 ATM machines are stateful programs.

 ## Stateful Object-Oriented Programs